Enrolment schemes roles and responsibilities

 Note: The Education and Training Act 2020 is making some changes to the way enrolment schemes are developed and operated.
 These changes will be in effect from 1 January 2021, and the advice on this page will be updated.
 Until the end of 2020, the enrolment scheme provisions in the Education Act 1989 (ss11A-11Q) still apply.
 For more information about the changes, see development and consultation of school enrolment schemes.

-Boards of Trustees have obligations under section 11 of the Education Act in relation to enrolment schemes.
-Guidelines and Instructions issued by the Secretary for Education also explain their responsibilities.
+Boards have obligations under section 11 of the Education Act 1989.
+Guidelines and instructions issued by the Secretary for Education also explain their responsibilities.
 They should:

 - monitor their school rolls and capacity to manage the risk of overcrowding

 - develop an enrolment scheme to manage overcrowding, when directed by us to do so